 The matched table is opened at the "start" statement level.

 If the method is "BEFORE" or "DBMS" the code is changed as follows.

 '''

 open input invoice.

 to see the customer invoice

 move "A" to inv-type

 move 1 to inv-number

 move 0 to inv-id

 start invoice key is = inv-key.

 read invoice next

 display "Customer " inv-customer

 display "Invoice number "inv-number

 to see the invoice details

 move "B" to inv-type

-move 1 to inv-number

-move 0 to inv-id

-start invoice key is = inv-key.

-read invoice next

-display inv-articles

 '''

+move 1 to inv-number move 0 to inv-id start invoice key is = inv-key. read invoice next display inv-articles 5

-5 Compiler and RuntimeOptions
+Compiler and Runtime Options

-This section describes the configuration settings needed for is COBOL to specify desired file systems.
+This section describes configuration settings for ACUCOBOL-GT used to specify what file system to use.

-5.1 Using isCOBOL Default File System
+5.1 Using ACUCOBOL-GT Default File System

-Existing files opened with a COBOL application are associated with their respective file systems as defined in isCOBOL's configuration file.
-When new files are created by a COBOL application, you must specify what file system to be used.
-The isCOBOL configuration file can be configured so that new files will use the file system of your choice.
+Existing files opened with a COBOL application are associated with their respective file systems as defined in the ACUCOBOL-GT configuration file.
+When new files are created by a COBOL application, you need to specify what file system to use.
+The ACUCOBOL-GT configuration file needs to be set so that new files use the file system of choice.

-For new files, the file.index setting tells is COBOL which file system to use when no file system is specified.
-If no value is assigned to this variable, is COBOL defaults to the JISAM file system.
-Additionally, with the file.index.filename setting a file system can be specified for a specific file.
+The DEFAULT-HOST setting tells ACUCOBOL which file system to use if no other system is specified for a new file.
+If no value has been given to this variable, ACUCOBOL will use the Vision file system as default.
+The filename-HOST setting allows you to set a file system for a specific file.
 The name of the file should replace filename in the setting.

-The following variables, found in the is COBOL configuration file, allow the file system of your choice to be used.
+The following variables in the ACUCOBOL-GT configuration file allow the file system of choice to be used.